mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/troubleshooting/index.md

   Warning  Unschedulable            2m19s  tf-operator  Error pod tfjob-sample-worker-0 condition message: 0/6 nodes are available: 1 node(s) had taint {node-role.kubernetes.io/master: }, that the pod didn't tolerate, 5 Insufficient memory.
 ```

-In the `Events` we can find the message explains the cause of the issue - there is insufficient memory to schedule the workload:
+In the `Events` we can find the message explains the cause of the issue, for example, insufficient memory to schedule the workload:

 ```
 Events: